By any other name would smell as sweet;

 ~ 1/2 cup fresh parsley, chopped

-~ Chopped, toasted pistachios or walnuts for garnish
+~ Chopped, toasted pistachios and/or walnuts for garnish

-~ In a large, deep skillet, sauté the onion in the olive oil over medium heat for about five minutes.
+~ In a large, deep skillet, sauté the onion in the olive oil over medium-high heat for about five minutes.

-~ Add the cubed eggplant, stir to combine, and continue cooking for 5-7 minutes, until it is beginning to soften.
+~ Add the cubed eggplant, stir to combine, and continue cooking 5-7 minutes, until it begins to soften.

-~ Add the garlic and seasonings and cook another minute before stirring in the tomato paste, the molasses, the canned tomatoes, and the chickpeas.
+~ Add the garlic and seasonings and cook another minute before stirring in the tomato paste, molasses, canned tomatoes, and chickpeas.
 Bring briefly to a boil, then cover the pan, reduce heat to low, and cook for about 45 minutes, stirring occasionally.

-~ Add the za'atar and fresh parsley, mix thoroughly, and serve hot over couscous, rice, or soft polenta.
-Sprinkle a handful of toasted pistachios or walnuts over the top of each serving.
+~ Stir in the za'atar and fresh parsley, mix thoroughly, and serve hot over couscous, rice, or soft polenta.
+Sprinkle a handful of toasted pistachios and/or walnuts over the top of each serving.